 The “Eye Tasting” activity will surely be a memorable experience for all five of your senses.
 The evening will not only bring out your inner cinephile, but also your inner foodie, all while encouraging you to explore cultural borders and refined imagery and flavours.

 The entire evening is $59 with tip included if you purchase your ticket at the Festival du Nouveau Cinéma box office.
 You can purchase a dinner ticket directly at Le Blumenthal restaurant for $45 with taxes and tip included.
-Click here to book your evening now.

-© Photo Festival du Nouveau Cinema
+Photography by Festival du Nouveau Cinema